MetaMem: Evolving Meta-Memory for Knowledge Utilization through Self-Reflective Symbolic Optimization: Appendix

 \subsection{License}

 All datasets used in this work are released under licenses that permit academic research and non-commercial use, including LongMemEval (MIT License) and ShareGPT (Apache License 2.0).

-\subsection{Additional Dataset Details.}
+\subsection{Additional Dataset Details}

-We employ both the LongMemEval~\cite{wu2024longmemeval} and ShareGPT~\cite{ShareGPT-Chinese-English-90k} datasets for the construction and evaluation of \method{}.
+We employ both the LongMemEval~\cite{wu2024longmemeval} and the ShareGPT~\cite{ShareGPT-Chinese-English-90k} datasets for the construction and evaluation of \method{}.
 For LongMemEval, we adhere to the evaluation protocol established by \citet{fang2025lightmem}, with detailed dataset statistics presented in Table~\ref{tab:dataset}.
-For ShareGPT, which serves as an out-of-domain corpus for \method{} construction, we filter conversations that exceed 8 turns and randomly sample 1,000 instances with a random sample seed of 42.
+For ShareGPT, which serves as an out-of-domain corpus for \method{} construction, we retain conversations that have at least 8 turns and randomly sample 1,000 instances with a random seed of 42.
 During inference, the LLM is provided with the first $n-1$ turns of a conversation and tasked with predicting the final user question.